oddlama/nix-topology/docs/src/defining-additional-things.md

-# 🌱 Adding connections, networks and other devices
+# 🌱 Defining additional things

 After rendering for the first time, the initial diagram might look a little unstructured.
 That's simply because nix-topology will be missing some important connections that can't